Difference Between Bookkeeping and AccountingReading Time: 6 minutes

 The Evolution of Bookkeeping and Accounting

-- Any expenses or liabilities that have not as yet been entered onto the computer system.
+- Any expenses or liabilities that are not yet entered into the computer system.

 - Revenues or assets earned that have not yet been entered into the system.

-- Depreciation expenses, bad debts, and so on that must be taken into account.
+- Depreciation expenses, bad debts, and so on must be considered.

-Without these adjustment entries being made, the completed set of accounts will not be a true reflection of the business’s financial position and could be misleading.
+Without these adjustment entries being made, the completed set of accounts will not truly reflect the business’s financial position and could be misleading.

-There are several benefits for using specialist accounting software over handwritten ledgers or spreadsheets to keep your books.
+There are several benefits of using specialist accounting software over handwritten ledgers or spreadsheets to keep your books.

-Speed – The automation aspect of using software means things can be done a lot faster than writing everything in ledgers.
+The automation aspect of using software means things can be done a lot faster than writing everything on paper.